Career outlook for marketing manager

 What's it like?

-You’d plan the best ways to connect with people so they have a positive impression of the products, services or brand.
+You’d plan how to connect with people so they have a positive impression of the products, services or brand.

 Your job would vary depending on the organisation you work for and the sector you work in.
 You could specialise in certain types of product or market, such as fashion, fast moving consumer goods (FMCG) or financial services.

-You might work with other organisations to find out more about customer satisfaction and expectations.
-Data from market research will be useful to help you find ways to make your campaign more effective.
+If you have a bigger budget, you might work with other organisations.
+For example another advertising or design agency to help bring your ideas to life.
+You could also work with a market research company to find out more about customer satisfaction and expectations.
+This data will help you find ways to make your campaign more effective.

 At the end of each campaign you would assess its success and report to marketing directors.

-You could lead a team of marketing executives and assistants who you’d motivate to make each marketing campaign a success.
+You could lead a team of other managers and assistants who you’d motivate to make each marketing campaign a success.
+You could also lead in one area, for example as a brand manager, and report to another marketing manager.

 Working conditions